What are Toric Contact Lenses?

 Multifocal toric lenses are designed for those who have astigmatism and presbyopia.

-Example: Proclear Multifocal Toric - Proclear Multifocal Toric are unique as they correct both astigmatism and presbyopia.
+Proclear Multifocal Toric Proclear Multifocal Toric are unique as they correct both astigmatism and presbyopia.
 Although astigmatism may occur at any age, it is common for people over the age of 40 to develop presbyopia, which makes it harder to focus on text or objects up close.
 Previously, astigmatic contact lens wearers had to add reading glasses or wear monovision contact lenses to correct presbyopic vision.
 Thanks to CooperVision’s Balanced Progressive Technology, these lenses are able to correct both conditions, giving you stable and sharp vision across all distances.

 Best Selling Toric Contact Lenses